half-duplex/hopebot/README.md

 - Authenticate maubot to Matrix with `mbc auth --update-client`
 - Clone this repository, and with the virtualenv active, from inside this folder run `mbc build --upload`
 - From the web panel, configure the maubot client and create an Instance for this plugin, then configure it.
+- To update the "prod" instance, remove ".beta" from the `id` field of `maubot.yaml` before uploading

 ## Account Setup
 The bot will not be able to operate without modifying the default rate limits.